Sankriti: Descendants

-However, the lineage of Sage Sankriti was thought to have joined the lineage of Sage Vashishta around the time of Sage Gauriviti, possibly through niyoga process.
-Sage Vashishta is the father of Śakti Maharṣi, who is the father of Sage Parashara.
-Sage Parashara is the father of Sage Vyasa.
-This is considered to be the reason for the lineage description, "Shaktya, Sankritya, Gaurivita."
+However, the lineage of Sage Sankriti was thought to have joined the lineage of Sage Vashishta around the time of Sage Gauriviti, which, according to the English index of the "Gotrapravaranibandhakadamba happened through the niyoga process and according to Padmanabha's Gotrapravaranirnaya, happened because of Gauriviti being adopted by Shakti.
+This is considered to be the reason for the lineage description, "Shaktya, Sankritya, Gaurivita" found in pravara texts such as Ashvalayana's.